-The Amex Blue Cash Preferred card also comes with return protection, purchase protection, extended warranty coverage, and secondary rental car coverage.
+The Amex Blue Cash Preferred card also comes with a $10 monthly Equinox credit, return protection, purchase protection, extended warranty coverage, and secondary rental car coverage.

-The U.S. Bank Cash+ Signature card is an excellent credit card that often flies under the radar.
+The U.S. Bank Cash+ Signature card is an excellent, no annual fee credit card that often flies under the radar.
 This credit card allows you to earn up to 5% cash-back on your spending.

 First of all, this credit card usually offers a decent welcome bonus, though nothing to write home about.
 But the real appeal is the fact that you can earn:

 The categories that are eligible to earn 5% cash-back are subject to change quarterly and can include:

 The bolded options above encompass most typical monthly bills and utilities, which means that earning 5% cash-back on these categories should be easy.